 CAMS Suicide Prevention Training for Individuals

-For groups, our team will work closely with you to determine the best approach and combination of components to meet your goals.
+We work closely with you to determine the best approach and combination of components to meet your goals.
 An Education Day may make sense as a way to train a large group in a half-day or full-day workshop, used in combination with any of our other training options to build knowledge of CAMS over time.
-The CAMS-care team continues to study all permutations of the training model to find optimal, efficient, and cost-effective approaches to learning to use CAMS.
+We will find optimal, efficient, and cost-effective approaches to learning to use CAMS.

 Evidence-Based Training vs. Evidence-Based Treatment

 Not every suicide prevention training is the same, and providers should be aware of what kind of educational program they wish to attend before committing to it.

 In evidence-based training, an attendee leaves the training program knowing more about the core subject matter than they did beforehand.
 This is valuable for a clinician who is being educated about working with suicidal patients: learning about signs of suicidality, risk factors, etc. The content of a suicide prevention program like this can be very helpful.
 But, it does not teach providers to use evidence-based treatment.

 Evidence-based treatments are shown to reduce suicidal ideation in a patient, often backed by years of clinical trials and research.
 There are four evidence-based treatments referenced by the Joint Commission, the Surgeon General, Zero Suicide, and the CDC: CAMS, DBT, CT-SP, and BCBT.
 If you attend a training that does not teach one of these four frameworks, you are not learning an evidence-based treatment.